Guides, tutorials, and reference material to help you learn more about Ruby

 - Official API Documentation

-- The official Ruby API documentation for different versions including the currently unreleased (trunk) version.
+- The official Ruby language documentation for different versions including the currently unreleased (trunk) version.

 - Ruby C API Reference